17 Amazing Road Trips From San Diego

 We recommend arriving early in the morning to avoid traffic and starting with brunch because what is LA without brunch?
 When your stomach is full, check out one of the many museums, peruse the local shops in Venice, or hike a trail in Griffith Park.

-8. Joshua Tree National Park
+Joshua Tree National Park

 Travel time: 2.
 5 hours

-If you’ve got time to spare, bring some blankets for when the sun goes down — Joshua Tree is perfect for stargazing.
+If you’ve got time to spare, bring some blankets for when the sun goes down—Joshua Tree is perfect for stargazing.

-9. Glamis and Imperial Sand Dunes
+Glamis and Imperial Sand Dunes

 Travel time: 2 hours

 The Imperial Sand Dunes are a whole other planet.
-Literally — it’s the filming location for Tatooine in Return of the Jedi.
+Literally—it’s the filming location for Tatooine in Return of the Jedi.
 While you may not come face to face with the Sarlacc on your visit, you can rent a dune buggy, motorcycle, ATV, or even a horse to wander around these spectacular sand dunes.

 Travel time: 2.5-3 hours

-A 28-year art installation in the making, Salvation Mountain is the creation of Leonard Knight and is now frequented by equal amounts of people and feral cats.
+A 28-year art installation in the making, Salvation Mountain is the creation of Leonard Knight and is now frequented by equal numbers of people and feral cats.
 What started as a small monument made of dirt and painted cement is now a sprawling, vibrant mountain complex complete with a yellow brick road.

-11. Tijuana
+Tijuana

 Travel time: 30 minutes